How to Find God’s Work

 These are great days!
 What a time to be alive and to support God’s work!
 God our Maker is reaching out to this dark and dying world in its last days.
 He is pleading for repentance and change before it is too late physically.
 But most people don’t see Him.
 Most people don’t recognize what He is doing.

-God is mercifully passing by our nations with His message—one final time (see Amos 7:8).
+Yesterday, we launched a major advertising campaign for my father’s electrifying Trumpet article, “Why Donald Trump Will Remain America’s President.”
+As my father explained in that article, God is mercifully passing by our nations with His message—one final time (see Amos 7:8).
 He is sounding the alarm one final time before the terrible suffering of the Great Tribulation that Jesus Christ prophesied.
 He is also proclaiming His message of hope: After our governments and peoples succumb to that deadly global cataclysm, He will return and establish His government (Matthew 24:21-22).
-This is mankind’s only hope!
+That is mankind’s only hope!

-The Trumpet has been discussing important history from ancient Israel about the reign of the first Jeroboam (10th century b.c.) and Jeroboam ii (eighth century b.c.).
+In his article, my father discussed important history from ancient Israel regarding the reign of the first Jeroboam (10th century b.c.) and Jeroboam ii (eighth century b.c.).
 Between these two reigns, 11 other Israelite monarchs ruled for about 115 years.
-This history is covered in the biblical book of Kings.
-The modern descendants of the kingdoms of Israel and Judah are the Americans, the British, the Jews and other British Commonwealth nations.
-God preserved this history for more than 2,800 years because it is also prophecy for today!
-The end-time Jeroboam is President Donald J. Trump.
+All of this history is covered in the biblical book of Kings.
+The modern descendants of the kingdom of Israel and the kingdom of Judah are the Americans, the British, the Jews and other related nations.
+And as my father pointed out, God preserved this history for more than 2,800 years because it is also prophecy for today!
+The end-time Jeroboam is America’s current president, Donald J. Trump.

 For nearly a century, Herbert W. Armstrong and Gerald Flurry have prophesied in the spirit of Elijah and Elisha.
 They have warned our nations that our sins against God and His government are leading to national calamities and captivity.
 They have proclaimed the hope of the true gospel: Jesus Christ is about to return and rule the world from Jerusalem.

-Like their ancestors in the days of Elijah and Elisha, the modern Israelites in America and beyond are ignoring God’s message.
-Many don’t know it exists—or that He exists!
-Many believe in false ideas of God, “false Christs and false prophets,” as Jesus prophesied in Matthew 24.
-Men like Elijah, Elisha and even Christ were mostly overlooked or opposed by their contemporaries!
+Just like their ancestors in the days of Elijah and Elisha, the modern Israelites in America and beyond are ignoring God’s message.
+Many don’t know that it exists—or that He exists!
+Many believe in false ideas of God, “false Christs and false prophets,” as Jesus specifically prophesied in Matthew 24.
+We hope our new investment in advertising, now live at Newsmax and RealClearPolitics, will change some of that.
+But remember, men like Elijah, Elisha and even Jesus Christ were mostly overlooked or opposed by their contemporaries!

-Notice what Christ told the Jews of His day: “But I tell you of a truth, many widows were in Israel in the days of Elias [Elijah], when the heaven was shut up three years and six months, when great famine was throughout all the land; But unto none of them was Elias sent, save unto Sarepta, a city of Sidon, unto a woman that was a widow” (Luke 4:25-26).
-With Israel and its widows languishing in famine, God sent Elijah to none of them.
+Notice what Jesus Christ told the Jews of His day (Luke 4:25-26): “But I tell you of a truth, many widows were in Israel in the days of Elias, when the heaven was shut up three years and six months, when great famine was throughout all the land; But unto none of them was Elias sent, save unto Sarepta, a city of Sidon, unto a woman that was a widow.”
+With Israel and its widows languishing in famine, God sent His servant Elias (Elijah) to none of them.
 Why?
-What point is Jesus making?
+What point is Jesus making here?

-These Jews knew about Elijah and assumed he had been sent to shake Israel, to perform many mighty miracles, to help widows and heal multitudes.
-They assumed that if Jesus were a true servant of God like Elijah was, He would be shaking their nation such that thousands of people and many top leaders would recognize it and follow Him.
+These Jews knew about the ancient Elijah and assumed that he had been sent to shake the nation of Israel, to perform many mighty miracles, to help widows, to heal multitudes.
+They assumed that if Jesus were a true servant of God like Elijah was, He would be shaking their nation of Judah to such a degree that thousands of people and many top leaders would recognize it and follow Him.

-But Elijah didn’t.
+But Elijah didn’t do that.
 Neither did Christ.
 Neither does God’s work today.

 During that famine, God sent His servant out of Israel altogether.
 He lived instead in a pagan Gentile city, assisted by a widow.
-People saw no powerful, popular, universal work of God.
+People did not recognize this as a great, powerful, popular, universal work of God.
 Even people in Elijah’s nation, God’s nation, did not recognize it as the work of God.
 Yet it was the work of God!

-So when you’re looking for answers to the insanity in this nation and this world, it would be wise to look not for something favored by the masses (whether liberal or conservative), but something favored by God!
+So when you’re looking for answers to the insanity going on in this nation and this whole world, it would be wise to look not for something that is favored by the masses (whether liberal or conservative), but something that is favored by God!
 Find His message, the message of the Bible!
-And if you can’t find it in the political or religious power structures of the nation, look elsewhere—just make sure it matches the Bible.
+And if you can’t find it in the political or religious power structures of the nation, look elsewhere—just make sure it matches the Bible!

 “And many lepers were in Israel in the time of Eliseus the prophet; and none of them was cleansed, saving Naaman the Syrian” (verse 27).
 Jesus pointed out that God’s work was the same with Elisha.
 The Bible records him as being involved in one healing, not scores of dramatic healings that attracted huge crowds and powerful support.

-Remember, the one speaking here is Jesus Christ!
+Remember, the one who is speaking in these verses is Jesus Christ!
 He did perform miracles of healing, yet even the Son of God coming to Earth was mostly ignored or opposed by humanity, by His own nation, even by His own town!

-“And he said, Verily I say unto you, No prophet is accepted in his own country” (Luke 4:24).
+“And he said, Verily I say unto you, No prophet is accepted in his own country” (verse 24).

-The Israelites of Elijah’s day, the Jews of Jesus Christ’s day, the people of our day do not understand God’s work!
+The Israelites of Elijah’s day, the Jews of Jesus Christ’s day, the people of our day do not understand the work of God!
 They do not understand God!
-This is what Jesus Christ is teaching here.
+This is what Jesus Christ is teaching us in these verses (and many others).
 But God does have a work.
 He does want you to find it.
-And you can, if you will look at what Christ is telling us through the Bible and through His true Church.
+And you can find it, if you will look at what Jesus Christ is telling us through the Bible and through His true Church.

-This is the teaching of the Bible!
+That is the teaching of the Bible!
 People expect God to reveal Himself on their terms.
-They build religions and entire civilizations on their own terms.
+They build religions on their own terms.
+They build entire civilizations on their own terms.
 But the lesson of all human history now staring us in the face is that this doesn’t work!
 Our only hope is to seek God on His terms!

 “And they were offended in him.
 But Jesus said unto them, A prophet is not without honour, save in his own country, and in his own house” (Matthew 13:57).
-This was an unpopular, uncomfortable teaching!
-Religious people rejected it, and God and Christ allowed them that choice.
+That was an unpopular, uncomfortable teaching!
+Devout religious people didn’t like it.
+They wanted to reject it, and God and Jesus Christ allowed them to make that choice.

 Jesus had been expounding on prophecies with these Jews, and Luke 4:22 says, “And all bare him witness, and wondered at the gracious words which proceeded out of his mouth.
 And they said, Is not this Joseph’s son?”
-They might have been willing to hear such instruction from a member of the Sanhedrin, from the ancient equivalent of a “spiritual adviser to the president.”
-But they were unwilling to hear it from this carpenter’s son!
+They might have been willing to hear such instruction from a member of the Sanhedrin, from a man like Gamaliel, from the ancient equivalent of a “spiritual adviser to the president.”
+But they were not willing to hear it from this carpenter’s son!

 “For Jesus himself testified, that a prophet hath no honour in his own country” (John 4:44).
-What a crucial lesson for us today.
+God recorded this as a crucial lesson for you and me today.
 If you are looking for the work of God, you won’t find it in a powerful political or religious organization with multitudes of followers.
-You will find it in a place that teaches what Jesus Christ taught, a place probably about as popular now as Jesus was then.
+You will find it in a place that teaches what Jesus Christ taught, a place that is probably about as popular now as Jesus was then.

-Notice another teaching of Jesus in Matthew 17:10-12.
-He prophesied that just before He returned to rule the world, a man would come in the same spirit that had empowered Elijah and John the Baptist.
+Notice another teaching of Jesus Christ in Matthew 17:10-13.
+He prophesied that just before He returned to rule the world, a man would come in the same spirit and power that had empowered Elijah and John the Baptist.
 That man has come!
-He did great things for God, and people recognized there was something special about him and his work.
-In the Philippines and other nations, crowds gathered to welcome him and hear him speak.
-World leaders met with him to discuss the most important questions, the human condition, the way to peace; these leaders included Anwar Sadat and literally dozens of other presidents, prime ministers, legislators, judges and executives.
+He did do great things for God, and people recognized there was something special about him and the work he was doing.
+Crowds of people came to welcome him and watch him speak in the Philippines and other nations.
+World leaders met with him to discuss the most important questions, the human condition, the way to peace: Anwar Sadat and literally dozens of other presidents, prime ministers, legislators, judges, executives and other leaders.

 This man was Herbert W. Armstrong.
-Kings, queens, emperors, presidents and prime ministers of many nations honored him.
+The president of Egypt honored him.
+The mayor of Jerusalem honored him.
 But did the people of his country, the United States, honor him?
-Not nearly as highly.
-He led a Church that proclaimed God’s message globally, but at its largest, how did its membership compare to the American mainstream and evangelical churches?
-One tenth of 1 percent.
+Not nearly to the same degree.
+He led a Church that proclaimed God’s message around the world, but at its largest, how did its membership compare to the American mainstream and evangelical churches?
+One 10th of 1 percent.

 This is a fundamental principle of finding and following the work of God and thereby following God.
-If you understand it, it actually makes you a little uncomfortable.
-All of us have this human tendency to look at the world and even God Himself according to our own ideas of right and wrong.
+If you really understand it, it actually makes you a little uncomfortable.
+All of us, you and me included, have this human tendency to look at the world and even God Himself according to our own ideas of right and wrong.
 It was true in Elijah’s lifetime; it was true in Jesus Christ’s lifetime; it is true today.